 \section{Conclusion}

 We discussed the effect of repulsive interaction on the fluctuations and correlation of conserved charges, namely baryon number (B), electric charge (Q) and strangeness (S).
 We included the repulsive interaction in ideal HRG model via relativistic mean-field approach (MFHRG).
-In our study, we considered QMHRG2020 version of HRG model in which the partition function includes a list of well known hadrons (2016 and 2020 list) augmented with a list of QM states in the strange and non-strange baryons.
+In our study, we considered a latest version of hadron list, namely QMHRG2020.
 We found that ideal HRG model is not sufficient to describe the LQCD data of conserved charge fluctuations and correlations especially near QCD transition temperature ($T_c$).
 We get good agreement with LQCD results if we include repulsive interactions whose role becomes more important near $T_c$.
 In our analysis we found that we have to consider a minimal extension of ideal HRG model in which we include the repulsive interactions (via mean-field approach) only for baryon-baryon and antibaryon-antibaryon pairs.
 In this case, the repulsive interaction between meson-meson pairs and meson-baryon pairs is neglected.
-In fact, interaction between meson-meson pairs and meson-baryon pairs is dominated by resonance formation which render the attractive interactions already included in HRG model.
-However, a small but finite repulsion between meson-meson pairs in necessary to describe $\chi_Q^n$ and $\chi_{BQ}^{11}$.
+In fact, interaction between meson-meson pairs and meson-baryon pairs is dominated by resonance formation which renders the attractive interactions already included in HRG model.
+However, a small but finite repulsion between meson-meson pairs is necessary to describe $\chi_Q^n$ and $\chi_{BQ}^{11}$.